Susanne Zenor

-Susanne Zenor (born November 26, 1946) is a retired American actress best known for the role of "Margo Anderman Horton" on Days of Our Lives.
+Susanne Zenor (born November 26, 1946) is an American retired actress best known for the role of "Margo Anderman Horton" on Days of Our Lives.

 Early life

 Sue Zan Zenor was born in Louisville, Kentucky on November 26, 1946.
 She was initiated in the Alpha Kappa chapter of Kappa Kappa Kappa, in Jeffersonville in 1964.

 Career

 Zenor started her acting career at the Actors Theatre of Louisville.
 She appeared in the movie The Moonshine War (1970) in which she portrayed Miley Mitchell.
 Zenor appeared in the Woody Allen movie Play It Again, Sam (1972) in which her name was listed as Suzanne Zenor.
-She played Alda Wadsworth in The Baby (1973) and was credited as Suzanne Zenor.
+She played Alba Wadsworth in The Baby (1973) and was credited as Suzanne Zenor.
 She also appeared as one of Stockard Channing's victims on TV in Joan Rivers' dark comedy The Girl Most Likely To...
 (1973), which co-starred Edward Asner.

 Zenor made many television guest appearances during the 1970s, in shows such as McMillan & Wife, Love, American Style, M*A*S*H, The Six Million Dollar Man, and Barnaby Jones.
 In 1976, she appeared in ABC's original pilot for Three's Company playing the naive blonde, Samantha.
 She starred alongside John Ritter and Valerie Curtin.
 A second pilot followed, with Susan Lanier in the role of Samantha, now called Chrissy.
 Eventually, the role went to Suzanne Somers.
 In 1977, Zenor started playing the role of Margo Anderman Horton on the soap opera Days of Our Lives.
 Zenor left the role, her last known credit, in 1980.
 She was married to her Days co-star Edward Mallory until his death in 2007.